TrainWeb.org Facebook Page

 Rocky the Goat welcomes you to Skykomish.

-In order to operate this railroad, a volunteer organization was formed, the "Great Northern & Cascade Railway".
-The Great Northern & Cascade Ralway is a Washington State Non-Profit Charity.
-Members of this organization will be in operational control of all of the aspects of the railroad.
-This will include the operation of the trains, building of additional track, turntable, and steam-up areas, construction of railroad equipment storage and support buildings, crowd management.
+The GN&C Railway has one locomotive (2-6-0) and plus ten riding cars, built by its volunteers in addition to all the locomotives owned by our members that they use to give free rides to the public.
+In order to operate this railroad, a volunteer organization was formed, the "Great Northern & Cascade Railway", which is a Washington State Non-Profit Charity.
+Members of this organization are in operational control of all of the aspects of the railroad, including the operation of the trains, building of additional track, turntable and steam-up areas, construction of railroad equipment storage and support buildings, as well as crowd management.
 All of the above construction is financed from by donations received from operations and the gift store.

-My visit and rides
+My Visit and rides

-The first train of the day returns to the station area.
+Returning to the station area.

 The Skykomish Great Northern depot built in 1898 is used by the group as a gift shop, museum and office.